nodejs/node/doc/api/dns.md

 * `options` {Object}
   * `timeout` {integer} Query timeout in milliseconds, or `-1` to use the default timeout.
+  * `tries` {integer} The number of tries the resolver will try contacting each name server before giving up, `4` by default.

 ### `resolver.cancel()`
 <!-- YAML